 Cattle truck pictures below show a) the size of that rental; b) changing weather conditions we deal with in Brazil; c) inadequate tires for muddy hills; d) assistance from a friendly, helpful local farmer; e) the amount of rain water the horses must stand in when the trailer is an open unit.

-To partner with us in this fundraising effort, please check out the donations options for your country.
+To partner with us in this fundraising effort, please click on the donation button at the bottom of this page.